KristianColville1/raza-noodles/README.md

 - A smartphone application.
     - To compete with other businesses.
-- An online delivery service is available.
+- An online delivery service.
     - Allowing the user to place an order via the internet.
 - A system for making payments.
     - Reservations, bookings, and online orders.
-- A cookie-themed pop-up banner.
+- A cookie pop-up banner.
     - Request permission to use cookies.
-- A pop-up banner from Covid.
+- A pop-up banner for COVID19.
     - Inform the user of any current health policies, alternative opening hours, or guidelines.
 - Advertising.
     - Increase revenue by showing advertisements to users.